jwds1978/jwds1978.github.io/_posts/2017-05-08-combat-ptsd-and-the-relevance-of-hypervigilance.md

   look quite right.&nbsp; IEDs, often, fit right-in with their surroundings.&nbsp; So, even looking right's a threat.
 </p>
 <p>
-  Now, the simplest of all issues combined&hellip;&nbsp; A person who's been trained to be hypervigilant prior to their developing PTSD.&nbsp; What have we learnt thus far?&nbsp; The military trained you to be hypervigilant, yet when PTSD develops, the brain also (by itself) creates a hypervigilant state &#8212;
+  Now, the simplest of all issues combined&hellip;&nbsp; A person who's been trained to be hypervigilant prior to their developing <abbr
-  1 + 1 = 2.
+    title="Post-Traumatic Stress Disorder">PTSD</abbr>.&nbsp; What have we learnt thus far?&nbsp; The military trained you to be hypervigilant, yet when <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> develops, the brain also (by itself) creates a hypervigilant state &#8212; 1 + 1 = 2.
 </p>
 <p>
-  Why do military, with PTSD, have a much worse state of hypervigilance and/or alertness?&nbsp; Simply put, not only have you been trained with a symptom of
+  Why do military, with <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>, have a much worse state of hypervigilance and/or alertness?&nbsp; Simply put, not only have you been trained with a symptom of <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>, but upon developing <abbr
-  PTSD, but upon developing PTSD, the symptom's now exacerbated in severity due to its pre-existence.&nbsp; One doesn't cancel the other out.&nbsp; Rather, 1 +
+    title="Post-Traumatic Stress Disorder">PTSD</abbr>, the symptom's now exacerbated in severity due to its pre-existence.&nbsp; One doesn't cancel the other out.&nbsp; Rather, 1 + 1 = 2 &#8212; <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> Hypervigilance + Military Training Hypervigilance = Double the
-  1 = 2 &#8212; PTSD Hypervigilance + Military Training Hypervigilance = Double the Symptom Severity.
+  Symptom Severity.
 </p>